 -

-If the gateways already exist in the selected private or target space, the command doesn’t recreate them.
+If a gateway with the expected name already exists in the selected space, the command doesn’t recreate it.